How to Apply

 -

-A passing score on Step 1 and 2 (our program accepts both USMLE and COMLEX)
+A passing score on Step 1 and 2 indicated with a full USMLE/COMLEX transcript that includes all exam attempts (our program accepts both USMLE and COMLEX)

 -

-Evidence of a committment to and interest in our patient population as well as participaton in and appreciation of diversity
+Evidence of a commitment to and interest in our patient population and the communities we serve.

 -